feedzai/pdb/README.md

 .as(Query query)
 - Defines the query that provides the data for this view.

-.replase()
+.replace()
-- Whether or not the view creation is autorized to overwrite over existing views.
+- Whether or not the view creation is authorized to overwrite over existing views.
 ```

 ## Further Documentation